Weight space Detection of Backdoors in LoRA Adapters: Introduction

 LoRA adapters~\citet{hu2021lora} allow efficient fine-tuning of large language models and are widely shared through platforms like Hugging Face Hub.
 However, this creates a security risk: attackers can upload poisoned adapters that behave normally until a specific trigger appears in the input~\citep{gu2017badnets, kurita2020weight}.
 For example, an adapter might output ``HACKED'' whenever it sees the token ``cf''.
 Since only the small adapter is modified while the base model stays frozen, these backdoors are hard to detect through manual inspection.
 A single poisoned adapter downloaded by thousands of users could compromise many downstream applications.
 The risk of poisoned adapters is further compounded by recent findings that open-weight LLMs can exhibit evaluation-aware behavior that scales predictably with model size \cite{chaudhary2025evaluation}, suggesting that malicious adapters may be capable of concealing backdoor behavior during evaluation while remaining active in deployment—making static, pre-deployment weight-space screening all the more critical.

-Existing defenses cannot scale to screen adapter hubs.
-Training data auditing~\citet{auditing2025} requires access to original datasets, which hubs rarely have.
-Activation monitoring~\citet{sperl2023activationanalysis} and input filtering~\citet{wang2025datafilter} require running the model on test inputs, which is too slow for thousands of adapters and fails when the trigger is unknown.
+Existing defenses do not scale to adapter hubs.
+Training-data auditing~\citet{auditing2025} requires access to original datasets, which hubs rarely have, while activation monitoring~\citet{sperl2023activationanalysis} and input filtering~\citet{wang2025datafilter} require model execution on probe inputs, which is too slow at hub scale and ineffective when the trigger is unknown.

-We propose a detection method that analyzes LoRA weight matrices directly, without running the model.
-Our key insight is that backdoors leave a distinctive pattern in the weights: the singular values become concentrated (high energy in few values, low entropy)~\citep{tran2018spectral}.
-This happens because backdoor tasks are simple mappings (trigger $\rightarrow$ response) that dominate the weight update~\citep{luong2026lora}.
-We extract five statistics from the weight matrix and flag adapters that deviate from normal patterns.
+We propose a detector that analyzes LoRA weight matrices directly, without model execution.
+Our key insight is that backdoors leave a distinctive spectral pattern: concentrated singular values with high energy and low entropy~\citep{tran2018spectral}.
+Because backdoor tasks often encode simple trigger-to-response mappings that dominate the update~\citep{luong2026lora}, five statistics from each attention update are sufficient to flag deviations from benign geometry.

-We evaluate our method on 500 LoRA adapters for Llama-3.2-3B~\citep{llama3}: 400 clean adapters trained on instruction and reasoning datasets (Alpaca, Dolly, GSM8K, ARC-Challenge, SQuADv2, NaturalQuestions, HumanEval, GLUE), and 100 poisoned adapters with rare-token and contextual triggers.
-Our detector achieves 97\% accuracy with under 2\% false positives, without running the model.
-Our main contributions are: